3 things to know this morning – November 29, 2022 - Local News 8

 2. Local law enforcement is reminding us to drive safely in the snow and ice.
 Brake sooner than you would on dry roads, and leave early, so you can drive a little bit slower than normal.

-3. The city of Idaho Falls is now issuing parking restrictions on residential streets so trucks can plow.
+3. The city of Idaho Falls is now issuing parking restrictions on residential streets to make room for trucks to plow.
 The plowing locations and times are on a schedule.
 You can find the schedule here.